wongey/binom-det/README.md

 ### Paper Status

-This paper has been submitted for publication.
+This paper has been submitted for publication and is currently under review.

 Preprints can be found on [arXiv:2105.08539](https://arxiv.org/abs/2105.08539) and as a [RICAM Report](https://www.ricam.oeaw.ac.at/files/reports/21/rep21-26.pdf).